 New oval at halfway mark

 Almost as exciting as the formal, graduation and clap out is the fact that our new eastern oval is now more than 50% complete!
-As you all know, this particular project began about the same time as the Sports Centre but has been very challenging due to draining issues.
+As you all know, this particular project began at about the same time as the Sports Centre but has been very challenging due to draining issues.

 This stage requires a great deal of heavy machinery accessing and moving around the area.
 Therefore I am reminding you all that there is absolutely no parking on the access road within the College campus that leads off Blackbutt Street and no pedestrian access to the College across the oval.